Covering a concert with Fuji X-E2

 Nikon D4, 14-24mm, ISO 640, ƒ/2.8, 1/25, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

-With all these photos, the camera was on Aperture priority, and I am winking the flash slightly brighter than the ambient light.
-Often the same light value or + 1/2 stop is more incredible to clean up the color and give a little pop to the images.
+The camera was on Aperture priority for all these photos, and I was winking the flash slightly brighter than the ambient light.
+The same light value or + 1/2 stop is often more effective in cleaning up the color and giving the images a little pop.

-I know that if anyone were shooting with the iPhone or point-and-shoot camera, they would not be getting this quality of images.
+I know that if anyone were shooting with an iPhone or point-and-shoot camera, they would not get this quality of images.
 They are different.
-Having your photos look better than a smartphone camera is very important if you want to be working, because if my pictures didn’t look other than what they can make with their cameras, why hire you?
+Having your photos look better than a smartphone camera is very important if you want to work.
+Why would they hire you if my pictures didn’t look like what they can make with their cameras?

 Fuijifilm X-E2 firmware upgrade 2.00 is major for me